1 RStudio workflow

 library(tidyverse)

-We can also use the GUI:
+We can also use the GUI for installing and loading packages:

 It’s a good idea to keep all packages up to date.
 You can use (Update) in the Packages pane or, if you prefer: